 - I made this cake into a 9×13 (just like grandma did), but it can easily be made into an 8-inch layer cake.
 Simply divide the batter among 2 8-inch round cake pans that are sprayed with nonstick cooking spray and the bottoms are lined with parchment rounds, and bake for about 30-35 minutes.

-Cook’s Tools – Devil’s Food Cake with 7 Minute Frosting:
+Disclosure: This Devil’s Food Cake with 7 Minute Frosting recipe includes affiliate links.

 - 9 x 13 pan OR 8-inch cake pans (see note above for making this cake as a layer cake)